scole02/Guide2Gazebo/README.md

 ...
 ```

+Run this command to set allow all clients to connect to xserver
+`xhost +`

 The following docker command should alleviate these problems:
 `docker run -it --net=host -e DISPLAY=$DISPLAY --device /dev/dri/card0:/dev/dri/card0 -v /tmp/.X11-unix/:/tmp/.X11-unix gz-sim:nightly bash`

 ## 3. Features and Community Examples